hero-graphic

 One of the most urgent themes in the CQC report is the growing impact of dementia.

 The economic cost is set to more than double to £90 billion within 15 years, but the human cost is far greater.
-For every statistic, there is a family navigating confusion, loss, and love – often without the right professional support.
+For every statistic, a family is affected, navigating confusion, loss, and love, often without the right professional support.

 The best services, those rated Outstanding, demonstrate the opposite.
 They build care around the person, not the diagnosis.
 They use creativity and empathy to maintain identity, dignity, and purpose.
 Whether that’s involving clients in baking, reminiscence, or community activities, the difference lies in seeing the person first.